 Vitamin D is a nutrient needed for health and to maintain strong bones.
 Vitamin D aids in the absorption of calcium and phosphorus in our bodies, helps bring calcium and phosphorus to our bones and teeth, and helps regulate how much calcium remains in our blood.
 Together with calcium, vitamin D helps protect against the loss of bone mass.

 Vitamin D's importance does not end there.
-It is also helps muscles function and allows the brain and body to communicate through nerves.
-And the immune system needs vitamin D to fight off invading bacteria and viruses.
-There are three ways to get vitamin D: the sun, your diet or supplements.
+It also helps muscles function and allows the brain and body to communicate through nerves.
+The immune system also uses vitamin D. There are three ways to get vitamin D: from sunlight, through food and drinks or with supplements.

 Vitamin D from the Sun

 Known as the "sunshine vitamin," your body converts sunlight into vitamin D after it hits unprotected skin.
 However, be careful to avoid extended exposure to sunlight without sunscreen.

 Very few foods naturally have vitamin D. Fatty fish such as salmon and trout are among the best sources of vitamin D. Beef liver, cheese and egg yolk provide small amounts.
 Mushrooms also contain this vitamin if grown under UV lights.